WGLS-FM: Awards

-Since its incorporation with Rowan University's College of Communication in 1995, 89.7 WGLS-FM has won over 300 broadcasting awards in local and national contests.
-WGLS won "College Station of the Year" in 1997 from the National Association of College Broadcasters.
+Since its incorporation with Rowan University's College of Communication in 1995, 89.7 WGLS-FM has won over 390 broadcasting awards in local and national contests.
+WGLS won "College Station of the Year" in 1997 from the National Association of College Broadcasters, as well as "Best Four-Year Radio Station of the Year" in 2022 and 2023 from the College Media Association.

 The college station has won numerous accolades for its various programming including honors from the Gracie Awards, The Broadcast Education Association, The Communicator Awards, College Broadcasters, Inc., The Philadelphia Press Association and The New Jersey Broadcasters Association.